 The cloud is great for business.
 But there’s one major problem.
 Cloud resources are so easy to access and use that it is easy to overconsume them without even realizing it.

-According to annual surveys, including our own report here, the average organization loses about 30% of its cloud budget to wastage, which can range from idle compute resources to resources that do not stop running (and billing you) when no longer needed.
+According to annual surveys, including our own report here, the average organization loses up to 30% of its cloud budget to wastage, which can range from idle compute resources to resources that do not stop running (and billing you) when no longer needed.

-The majority of cloud cost management tools only display the total or average costs you incur.
-An advanced cloud cost intelligence platform llike CloudZero reveals exactly how much you are spending on each customer, product, feature, environment, project, team, and more to inform your next step.
+Most cloud cost management tools only display your total or average costs.
+An advanced cloud cost intelligence platform like CloudZero reveals exactly how much you spend on each customer, product, feature, environment, project, team, and more to inform your next step.

-CloudZero is capable of this for multi-cloud environments (AWS, Azure, and GCP), across platforms (Kubernetes, Snowflake, Databricks, New Relic, MongoDB, etc), and even for multi-tenant environments.
+CloudZero can do this for multi-cloud environments (AWS, Azure, and GCP), across platforms (Kubernetes, Snowflake, Databricks, New Relic, MongoDB, etc), and even for multi-tenant environments.

-But, reading about CloudZero is one thing.
-Seeing CloudZero in action is another.
+But reading about CloudZero is one thing.
+Seeing it in action is another.
 Get a free tour of CloudZero here.

 to get cloud budgeting and forecasting tools, see how we alert you to abnormal cost trends in near-real-time, and more.